spotlightpa/poor-richard/content/news/2023-03-17-SPLSUNSHINE17.md

 ## 3. Consider mediation.

 If you and the agency both <a href="https://www.openrecords.pa.gov/Appeals/Mediation.cfm">agree to mediation</a>, it could give the agency a chance to clarify what’s available or you a chance to clarify what you’ll accept.
-If mediation fails, the appeals process continues normally.”Any time you can have a conversation with the agency and they’re open to it, I think that’s a good thing,” said Melissa Melewsky, media law counsel for the Pennsylvania NewsMedia Association, which Spotlight PA is a member of.
+If mediation fails, the appeals process continues normally.

+“Any time you can have a conversation with the agency and they’re open to it, I think that’s a good thing,” said Melissa Melewsky, media law counsel for the Pennsylvania NewsMedia Association, which Spotlight PA is a member of.
 “The Right-to-Know Law and the appeals process is not intended to be adversarial.
 It’s intended to facilitate access.”

 ## 4. Check out the big index of open records cases.